-Depending on the configuration you choose, you will find either one 3.5-inch hard drive assembly or two 2.5-inch hard drive assemblies.
+Depending on the configuration you choose, you will find either one 3.5-inch hard drive assembly or two 2.5-inch hard drive assembles.

-Removing 2.5-inch drive
+Removing 2.5-inch drive assembly

-- 1. Follow the procedure in Before working inside your computer.

-- 2. Remove the:

-- a. cover

-- b. hard drive and optical drive module

-- 3. To remove the hard drive:

-- a.
-Remove the screws that secure the hard drive to the module [1].

-- b.
-Slide and lift the hard drive away from the module [2].
+- 1. Follow the procedure in Before working inside your computer. - 2.
+Remove the: - a. cover - 3.
+To remove the hard drive assembly: - a.
+Push the release tabs and disconnect the hard drive power cable [1][2]. - b.
+Disconnect the hard drive assembly cables from the hard drive [3] [4].